Select Statement in Go

 from server2

-statement blocks until one of its cases is ready.
+Next, the control reaches the select statement.
+The select statement blocks until one of its cases are ready.

 Practical use of select

-Now we send the request to both the servers and then wait on the corresponding channels for the response using the select
+Now we send the request to both the servers and then wait on the corresponding channels to respond using the select statement.

 Default case